8 Tell-Tale Signs That You Might Be Drinking Too Much

 Sat there at work or home, and the main topic inside your head is what you will be drinking that day, where you are going to get it from, how much alcohol are you planning on drinking – or indeed how much drink you need for the day/night.
 These trains of thought can exacerbate withdrawal symptoms from drinking.
 Seek help if you feel that you are suffering from alcohol withdrawals.

 3. People around you mention concerns about the amount that you drink

 People around you might straight out say that you are drinking too much, close friends or family.
 Or someone close might be quite tactful and show concern for how much alcohol that you are drinking.

 Or, maybe even you start getting referred to as ‘the one who likes a drink’?
 I remember during my own drinking days, I was often known as the one that can ‘handle his drink’.

 While this could be seen or even intended as a compliment, the fact that it is getting commented on is definitely a red flag that you are being associated with alcohol in general.

 Words like ‘oh you were drunk?
 No surprise there (with a smile and a pat on the shoulder).
-Again, the person speaking may well not intend any harm at all, but it is definitely a warning sign that you may be consuming more than others around you.
+Again, the person speaking may well not intend any harm at all, but it is definitely one of the warning signs that you might be drinking too much.